DataTalksClub/datatalksclub.github.io/_podcast/s03e06-from-physics-to-machine-learning.md

     \ professionally.
 So visualize that, visualize yourself in a new job and in your\
     \ role.
 Be confident knowing what you are doing, visualize your goals.
 It helps\
     \ a lot because you trick your mind in the state that it\u2019s already achieved.\
-    \ There is a practice that\u2019s called south kadampa."
+    \ There is a practice that\u2019s called Sankalpa."
   who: Tatiana
 - line: "It\u2019s from Buddhism, and it\u2019s a meditation technique.
 You visualize\
     \ your goal in the present, like if this already happened.
 Your desire, your wish,\